vsoshvsosh/api-documentation/campaigns.md

 ### Scheduling a Campaign

 You can schedule a campaign to launch at a later time.
 To do this, simply put the desired time you want the campaign to launch in the `launch_date` attribute.
-Gophish expects the date to be provided in ISO8601 format.
+Ruphish expects the date to be provided in ISO8601 format.

-Without setting a launch date, Gophish launches the campaign immediately.
+Without setting a launch date, Ruphish launches the campaign immediately.

 ### Spreading out Emails

-By default, Gophish sends all the emails in a campaign as quickly as possible.
+By default, Ruphish sends all the emails in a campaign as quickly as possible.
 Instead, you may wish to spread emails out over a period of minutes, hours, days, or weeks.
 This is possible by setting the `send_by_date` to an ISO8601 formatted datetime.
 It's important to note that this must be after the `launch_date`.

 {% api-method method="get" host="https://localhost:3333" path="/api/campaigns/:id/results" %}
 {% api-method-summary %}